The 15 Craziest World Records Broken at Festivals

 You didn't think festivals were just for food, music, art, film, hanging with your festie friends and camping, did you?

 Nope.
 They're also breeding grounds for attempts to break world records.
-It makes sense; massive groups of people come with the festival territory, and this summer was indeed a busy one.
+It makes sense; massive groups of people come with the festival territory, and last summer was indeed a busy one.
 Our friends over at Electric Forest fell just short of their goal for the World's Largest Group Hug, but Bonnaroo got their hands up and got it done.

 If you have a dream to do something wild at a festival that the world will know about, get it down on paper and get in those record books like these brave pioneers profiled below did.